 Nearly all schoolbooks around the world mention a remote village in India - Cherrapunji.
 For many years this was considered to be the wettest place of the world.
 Now the title goes to nearby Mawsynram and there are other serious contenders.
 Whatever, Cherrapunji is extraordinary and beautiful place.

-Cherapunjee (the old and lately returned name - Sohra) is a town located on high plateau in Khasi Hills, rising 600 m above surroundung valleys.
+Cherrapunji (the old and lately returned name - Sohra) is a town located on a high plateau in Khasi Hills, rising 600 m above surrounding valleys.
 This is beautiful, fairy-tale landscape, some 1,200 - 1,400 m above the sea level.

 Contrary to the plains of Bangladesh further south, here almost never gets hot: for most part there is pleasant 24°C temperature.
 Only the dry winters might become unpleasantly cold - sometimes it is almost freezing.